 Breakfast at Hash House a Go Go: Admittedly, when it comes to breakfast spots, Peppermill (suggested for Day 1) is better, but many visitors swear by Hash House.
 That loyalty is primarily due to massive serving sizes that are certainly Instagram worthy.
 Locations can be found both at Linq on the Strip and Plaza Downtown.

 Play slots or Video Poker that take and dispense real coins: The timer on this is running out folks.
 On the Strip, only Circus Circus offers token slot machines (about 25), and downtown, coin slot machines can still be found at El Cortez although a number of additional casinos still offer quarter video poker.
 We estimate that coin-operated machines will continue to fade away and soon every machine in Vegas will be coinless.
 Here is a full rundown of where you can still play coin slots/VP in Vegas.

 Visit the Skypod at Strat: There are 2 distinct ways to experience Strat’s Skypod, and both are awesome:

-- Hit our favorite happy hour in Las Vegas at 107 SkyLounge which runs from 4-7pm daily and offers half price drinks and apps.
-If going to the bar, you can skip buying a observation deck ticket and instead check in at the 107 SkyLounge desk.
+- Hit our favorite happy hour in Las Vegas at 107 SkyLounge which runs from 4-7 pm daily and offers half-price drinks and apps.
+If going to the bar, you can skip buying an observation deck ticket and instead check-in at the 107 SkyLounge desk.
 They will take you to the free elevator up.
 After your drink(s), you’re able to walk out and access the observation deck for free ($20 value).

 In addition to the items mentioned, we recommend squeezing plenty of pool time, gaming, and drinks along the way into your ideal Vegas itinerary.
 After all, kicking back and forgetting about the world you left behind is what this city is all about!